 I decided to add this page to my website even though it’s not related to my photography business.
 It’s a page about my interest in matters related to our military veterans, and specifically to a U.S.A.F. pilot who is classified as K.I.A./B.N.R. (killed-in-action/body-not-recovered) and still Missing-in-Action (M.I.A.) from the Vietnam War.
 At the bottom of this page you can view slideshows of photographs from my trips to Laos in 2017, and 2019.

 It’s hard to believe that the Vietnam War was 50+ years ago.
 I was a young girl… a pre-teen during the war years.
 I have memories of the music of the time, and of a couple people that I knew of who had served in the war, but not more than that.

 When I was in my early teens my mother gave me a POW – MIA (Prisoner-of-war, Missing-in-Action) bracelet.
 She was a registered nurse at the V.A.
-Hospital in Miami, Florida at the time; during a career where she spent over 30 years as a psychiatric nurse in V.A.
-Hospitals.
+Medical Center in Miami, Florida at the time; during a career where she spent over 30 years as a psychiatric nurse in V.A.
+Medical Centers.
 At the time she got me this bracelet in the early 70’s they were a popular item worn by thousands of people.
 She randomly selected a bracelet from a box at the hospital canteen.
 The inscription on the bracelet is “Lt.
-Col. Carter Luna, 3-10-69”.
+Col. Carter Luna, 3-10-69“.

 Now, 45+- years later I have come to understand much about the bracelets, more than I realized when I was a teenager.
 Also, I’ve become dedicated to learning about Colonel Carter Luna who has been missing since the date inscribed on my bracelet.
 In the last several years I have done extensive research on him focusing primarily on that day that he was last known alive.

 Colonel Carter Purvis Luna was a U.S.A.F. pilot from Mississippi who was based at Ubon Royal Thai Airbase, Ubon Thailand in March of 1969.
 He had arrived there just a short time earlier, and was assigned to the 8th TFW, 435th TFS.
 The 8th TFW had earlier been commanded by legendary Colonel Robin Olds, a triple ace, who later retired as a brigadier general.